 PSE Madness 32 70# Ready to Shoot Compound Bow

 PSE and Drury Outdoors have teamed up to bring us this user-friendly compound bow that is absolutely a top tier bow if you’re on an unlimited budget.
 Thanks to its Hybrid Cam, this bow adjusts like a single cam, but gives you the high performance you want from a hybrid cam bow.
 The PSE Madness 32 is a compound bow of medium-length; 32-3/8” axle-to-axle bow built from a forged riser.
-It’s fast and comfortable to shoot, launching arrows at a blistering 340 fps on a smooth draw with an amazing 80% let-off.
+It’s fast and comfortable to shoot with, launching arrows at a blistering 340 fps on a smooth draw with an amazing 80% let-off.
 It also features their signature pre-stressed split limbs that perform very well.

 - It includes a Strider Sight, Whisker Biscuit Rest, Spire Stabilizer, Raven Quiver, PSE Neoprene Sling, Red Aluminum Peep Sight and Nock Loop.